 Forward-facing seats still have a harness and restrict forward moving in the event of a crash.
 NHTSA recommends a child stay in a forward-facing seat until he or she reaches the weight limit of the forward-facing seat.
 This usually happens between the ages of 4 and 7.
 Then the child can transition to the booster seat.

 A booster seat positions the seat belt so that it is properly situated over the top of a child’s strongest body parts.
-The seat belt should be safely across the shoulder and chest of the child as well as the lap belt section on the thighs.
+The seat belt should be safe across the shoulder and chest of the child as well as the lap belt section on the thighs.
 Children should stay in a booster seat until they reach the height or weight limit on the seat and can sit properly with his or her back flat on the seat behind them and feet flat on the floor.
 This usually occurs between the ages of 8 and 12.

 A child can go without a seat and just use a seat belt once they grow out of the weight limit for the booster seat.
 This usually happens around 12 years old.
 However, just because they no longer need a car seat does not mean they can ride freely in the front seat.
-Because of potential harm from airbags and the likelihood of crashing head on being more probably, the safest place for anyone under 13 years of age is still the back seat.
+Because of potential harm from airbags and the likelihood of crashing head-on being more probably, the safest place for anyone under 13 years of age is still the back seat.
 Though your body is still growing at the suggested age of 13, your bones and muscles are much stronger than those of an infant, toddler, or pre-teen.
 You’re usually more aware of your body and able to withstand more energy from a car accident than younger children.